Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • psychogenic disorders.

-The total blood volume is usually calculated on the basis of body weight (approximately 6-8%).
+The total blood volume is usually calculated based on body weight (approximately 6-8%).
 So, in an adult man, the blood volume is about 5 liters.
-At the same time, 3.5-4 liters usually circulates in the vascular bed and heart cavities (circulating blood fraction), and 1-1.5 liters is deposited in the vessels of the abdominal cavity organs, lungs, subcutaneous tissue and other tissues (deposited fraction).
-Form elements make up 36-48% of the total blood volume.
-Hematocrit (Ht, or hematocrit number) - the ratio of the volume of blood corpuscles to the volume of all blood - is normally equal to 0.41-0.50 in men, and 0.36-0.44 in women.
+In this case, 3.5-4 l usually circulates in the vascular bed and cavities of the heart (circulating blood fraction), and 1-1.5 l is deposited in the vessels of the organs abdominal cavity, lungs, subcutaneous tissue and other tissues (deposited fraction).
+Formed elements make up 36-48% of the total blood volume.
+Hematocrit (Ht, or hematocrit number) - the ratio of the volume of blood cells to the volume of total blood - is normally 0.41-0.50 for men, 0.36-0.44 for women.

 Changes in blood volume

-Depending on the level of hematocrit, normocythemic (simple), oligocythemic and polycythemic varieties of typical forms of blood volume disorders are distinguished.
+Depending on the hematocrit level, normocythemic (simple), oligocythemic and polycythemic varieties of typical forms of blood volume disorders are distinguished.

-Distinguish between oligocythemic and polycythemic normovolemia.
-Oligocythemic normovolemia - a condition with a normal total blood volume with a decrease in the number of its formed elements (mainly erythrocytes); accompanied by a decrease in the hematocrit value below normal.
+There are oligocythemic and polycythemic normovolemia.
+Oligocythemic normovolemia is a condition with a normal total blood volume with a decrease in the number of its formed elements (mainly red blood cells); accompanied by a decrease in hematocrit value below normal.

-The main reasons: massive hemolysis of erythrocytes, prolonged and pronounced inhibition of hematopoiesis, mainly erythropoiesis, conditions after acute significant blood loss.
+The main reasons: massive hemolysis of red blood cells, prolonged and pronounced inhibition of hematopoiesis, mainly erythropoiesis, conditions after acute significant blood loss.

 Manifestations: anemia, thrombocytopenia, decreased blood clotting, often combined with hemorrhagic syndrome, leukopenia, decreased blood viscosity.